1biot/FiQueLa/README.md

 Debugger::dump(iterator_to_array($results));
 ```

-In the future, it will be possible to use `FROM` and `JOIN` to directly load data from files, and the fluent interface
+> ⚠️ In the future, it will be possible to use `FROM` and `JOIN` to directly load data from files and use all results
-will be fully compatible with SQL strings.
+types from another queries.

 ### V.F.
 Query Inspection and Benchmarking